qir-alliance/pyqir/README.md

 ## Code of Conduct

-This project has adopted the community specification [Code of Conduct](https://github.com/qir-alliance/.github/blob/main/Code_of_Conduct.md#contributor-covenant-code-of-conduct).
+This project has adopted the community covenant [Code of Conduct](https://github.com/qir-alliance/.github/blob/main/Code_of_Conduct.md#contributor-covenant-code-of-conduct).
 Please contact [qiralliance@mail.com](mailto:qiralliance@mail.com) for Code of Conduct issues or inquires.